-Here’s an overview of the changes coming to LEUs and LETs, how you can provide feedback, and the requirements for the delivery of surveys to students in Session 2.
+Here’s an overview of the changes coming to LEUs and LETs and the requirements for the delivery of surveys to students in Session 2.

 As we gear up for Session 2 and a number of other concurrent study periods, the TEDS Team (Teaching Evaluation for Development Services – within the Learning Analytics Team, PVC L&T) has been undertaking some additional work to implement new LEU procedures, scheduling and instruments.
 We’ve also been updating our communications and resources – so do keep an eye out for those over the coming weeks.

 These changes are in response to a range of policy and process developments undertaken over the last six months, as well as initiatives under the MQ Operating Plan – specifically, those under the Students First and Coursework Suite and Delivery focus areas.
 We are also in the process of reviewing the Student Experience Surveying Policy, which will set out the new procedures and schedules for TEDS and other student feedback surveys.

 Here’s what teaching staff will need to do for the delivery of ALL TEDS surveys:

 The procedure that will be included in the revised Student Experience Surveying Policy will require the following in relation to survey delivery: